litesaber15/graph-analysis/README.md

 #### Due on 7th April 11:59pm EST.

-In this assignment, you will import a graph (stored as text files) into SQL and GraphX and answer some questions related based on it.
+In this assignment, you will import a graph (stored as text files) into SQL and GraphX and answer some questions based on it.

 ### A. Get the data
 Clone this repo: